mosip/mosip-config/README.md

-# mosip-config
+# MOSIP Configuration

-Configuration files for mosip-platform.

 MOSIP uses Spring CLoud Config Server to read the properties files.
-So, to use the properties files in this repo, please updated the IP addresses, keys and passwords and then point to this repo in spring cloud config in kernel module.
+So, to use the properties files in this repo, please update the IP addresses, keys and passwords and then point to this repo in spring cloud config in kernel module.